Pedestrian & Bystander Injuries Near Construction Zones

 Whether battling insurance companies, corporations, or reckless individuals, SC Injury Law fights to ensure those responsible are held fully accountable.

 South Carolina's injury statistics aren't just high - they're unacceptable.
 Tens of thousands of workplace injuries and unsafe driving incidents each year show a dangerous lack of oversight and responsibility.
-The staggering number of wrongful death occurrences is a wake-up call.
 At SC Injury Law, we don't cower or compromise client interests to lowball settlement offers by the insurance industry – we investigate, litigate, and hold the responsible parties accountable for the harm they cause.

 Individuals represented by attorneys have a 91% chance of receiving a settlement, compared to a 51% success rate for those without legal representation.